defryheryanto/job-queuer/README.md

 jobQueuer.Push(simpleTask)
 ```
 This code will push a SimpleTask (implements the Task interface) to the queuer.
 The task will be executed according to the queue and when there is an available worker.

+### Full Example Code
+Can visit [this directory](https://github.com/defryheryanto/job-queuer/blob/main/example/example.go) to see the complete usage for this package